Quantum shockwave at the quasi-relativistic resonance

-To correctly treat this singularity, i.e. the pole in the integral (\ref{s}), we use the Landau rule: $E\rightarrow E+i\eta$, where we can put $\eta\rightarrow 0^+$ only at the very end of calculation \cite{QM}.
-If the reader is uncertain of the correct sign of $\eta$, it is best to simply follow the Landau advice and fix the sign so that one gets a physical result in the end (this being the correct sign of the energy dissipation in our case).
+Moreover, note that we get a multivalued solution in $S$ as we are apparently free to avoid the singularity in the integral (\ref{s}) by any which way in the complex $u$-plane.
+To distinguish an actual physical solution, we need to include (at least an infinitesimal) coupling to the environment, which we take into account by the Landau rule: $E\rightarrow E+i\eta$, where we can put $\eta\rightarrow 0^+$ only at the very end of calculation \cite{QM}.
+If the reader is uncertain of the correct sign of $\eta$ (as was the writer) it is best to simply follow the Landau advice and fix the sign so that one gets a physical result in the end (this being the correct sign of the energy dissipation in our case).
+This type of argument (invoking the second law of thermodynamics) is very useful in dealing with shockwaves \cite{FM, ECM}, however we also give another argument below to show that $\eta>0$.
 Then, via the relation:

-(where $P$ denotes the principal value) we obtain imaginary part od the action:
+(where $\mathscr{P}$ denotes the principal value) we obtain imaginary part od the action:

 where $\theta(u)$ is the unit step function, and $u_n$ is one of (say $N$) possible solutions of the Eq. (\ref{singularity}).
 Note that imaginary action doesn't make any sense classically, but in the quasi-classical case represents jump in the particle probability density $|\psi^{qc}|^2\sim e^{-2\Im S/\hbar}$.
-We will in fact show that we get quantum wave function singularities in the form of a shockwave accompanied by energy dissipation.
+We will in fact show that we get quantum wave function singularity in the form of a shockwave accompanied by energy dissipation.

 One can reduce the full quantum case to the simple interaction between quasi-classical states as was done in the off resonant case in the reference \cite{Jablan20}.
-However it is much more convenient to follow the original Volkov approach \cite{QED} to deal with the resonant case here.
-Therefore we first transform the first order Eq. (\ref{Dirac}) by the action of the operator:
+However, it is much more convenient to follow the original Volkov approach \cite{QED} to deal with the resonant case here.
+Therefore, we first transform the first order Eq. (\ref{Dirac}) by the action of the operator:

 into the second order Eq.:

 and we only need to remember to check that our solution indeed satisfies the first order Eq. (\ref{Dirac}) at the initial time i.e. $\psi(t=-\infty)=\psi_0$.
 We can now easily solve Eq. (\ref{Volkov}) with the following ansatz: